hddm-devs/hddm/docs/intro.rst

 parameters :math:`\lambda`.

-Hierarcical Drift-Diffusion Models used in HDDM
+Hierarchical Drift-Diffusion Models used in HDDM
 ###############################################

 HDDM includes several hierarchical Bayesian model formulations for the DDM and LBA.
-For illustrative purposes we present the graphical model depiction of the default DDM hierarchical model.
+For illustrative purposes we present the graphical model depiction of the simple DDM hierarchical model (without any inter-variance.

 ..  figure:: graphical_hddm.svg